rakibulPro1/learn-here-final/README.md

 3. You can take one or more Courses whatever you need if you want.
 4. You must have full time access to our services.
 5. You can come to us and get the opportunity to download each of your courses.
-6. Ofcourse, you can get your valuable certificate at the end of your particular courses
+6. Ofcourse, you can get your valuable certificate at the end of your particular courses.